maughlat/TUPConnect/SETUP_REQUEST_TO_JOIN.md

 Before going to production, verify:

-- ✅ Storage bucket has appropriate access policies
+- ✅ Storage bucket has appropriate access policies (for file uploads)
-- ✅ RLS policies prevent unauthorized access
+- ✅ Database RLS policies prevent unauthorized access (in Authentication > Policies)
 - ✅ Anonymous users can only INSERT applications
 - ✅ Organization officers can only view/update their own organization's applications
 - ✅ File uploads are validated (size, type)